Byomkesh Bakshi (2010 film)

-Byomkesh Bakshi is an Indian Bengali-language crime drama film on the fictional detective Byomkesh Bakshi.
+Byomkesh Bakshi is an Indian Bengali-language crime drama film about the exploits of the fictional detective Byomkesh Bakshi.
 It is directed by Anjan Dutt and produced by Kaustuv Ray.
-The film was released on 13 August 2010 and spawned five sequels till date, including Abar Byomkesh (2012), Byomkesh Phire Elo (2012), Byomkesh Bakshi (2015), Byomkesh O Chiriyakhana (2016) and Byomkesh O Agnibaan (2017).
+The film was released on 13 August 2010 and spawned five sequels till date, including Abar Byomkesh (2012), Byomkesh Phire Elo (2014), Byomkesh Bakshi (2015), Byomkesh O Chiriyakhana (2016) and Byomkesh O Agnibaan (2017).

 Plot

 Byomkesh Bakshi is a Bengali detective (though he likes to be addressed as Satyanweshi, eng. truthseeker) who takes on another spine-chilling case with Ajit Kumar Banerjee, his friend who is a novelist.

 The story Adim Ripu starts off with local goon Bantul Sardar offering firearms left behind by departed American WW-II soldiers to Byomkesh and Ajit in their Harrison Road, Kolkata residence.
 Sardar's departure is quickly followed by the arrival of Miss Nanibala Roy.
 Ms. Roy has an adopted son Prabhat Roy, who is also the foster-son of rich businessman Anadi Halder.
 Halder being single lets Ms. Nanibala Roy manages his household.

-Halder has two nephews Nimai and Nitai who obviously have ill feelings towards Prabhat in the context of inheritance of Halder's riches.
-Additionally, Halder had recently blocked Prabhat from marrying a girl he likes, and it is suspected Nimai and Nitai have something to do with this.
+Halder has two nephews Nimai and Nitai who obviously have ill feelings towards Prabhat in the context of the inheritance of Halder's riches.
+Additionally, Halder had recently blocked Prabhat from marrying a girl he likes, and it is suspected that Nimai and Nitai have something to do with this.

 Ms. Nanibala Roy is apprehensive about her adopted son's safety.

 Anadi Halder is murdered, and the story takes a fascinating turn with an extremely surprising ending.